Behind The Pages

 Diary of a 6th Grade “C” Cup

 This is the somewhat fictionalized, but mostly biographical tale of a part of my own puberty.
-In the 6 th grade, as I was going through the teasing and ridicule of being an “early bloomer,” I had the idea to write the book and the title.
+In the 6th grade, as I was going through the teasing and ridicule of being an “early bloomer,” I had the idea to write the book and the title.
 I have been writing bits and pieces of the book for decades and finally realized something when my children were going through that stage.
 What I experienced was I designed this bookbullying, plain and simple.
 When I was a kid, there was no public conciseness about bullies.
 Kids were told just to suck it up and adults and schools did absolutely nothing to stop it.
 It’s out there now, which is good.
 Schools have policies and people are more aware, but it still goes on in every school and every playground, every day.
 I wanted this book to peel back the curtain and give people the view from this girl’s unique perspective.
-There are more books in this “Growing Up Is Hard” series that will tackle different aspects of adolescence from my experiences and some from other people I knew.
-Times, places, and certainly style and fashions have changed, but I find that at the core of growing up, a lot of same things happen to each generation.
-This book is designed for YA, youth audience, but I think many women may find it’s a blast of the past remembrances of their own puberty experiences.
+This book is designed for middle grade and YA teen and preteens, but many women may find it’s a blast of the past remembrances of their own puberty experiences.

 The One and Only Skizitz